Fujiyama Mama

-Composition
+Composition and Annisteen Allen original version

 The song was written in 1954 by Earl Burrows, one of several pseudonyms used by Earl Solomon Burroughs (who later was co-writer of "Great Balls of Fire" and other hits under the name Jack Hammer).
 Burrows wrote the song from the perspective of a Japanese woman.
 She says she has drunk a quart of sake and is about to "blow my top".
 The lyrics assert that "when I start you up, there ain't nobody gonna make me stop," and compare the woman's energy to the atomic bombs dropped on Hiroshima and Nagasaki and the iconic Japanese volcano, Mount Fuji.

-Recording history and reception in the US

 The song was first recorded by Annisteen Allen, an African American R&B singer, for Capitol Records in early 1955.
 It featured an instrumental and vocal group accompaniment by African American arranger Howard Biggs.
 The song and recording received favorable reviews from The Indianapolis News, The Pittsburgh Press, and the Los Angeles Mirror-News.
 Billboard magazine credited the record's "clever lyrics and Oriental sound gimmicks", but predicted that many disc jockeys would not play it due to its "off-beat lyric."
 Nevertheless, the song was listed on Billboards "Coming Up Fast" chart in March and April 1955.

-Eileen Barton, a white pop singer, also recorded the song in March 1955 for Coral Records.